-On July 19, 2010, the Partnership entered into an amended and restated five-year \$1.1 billion senior secured credit facility, which allows it to request increases in commitments up to an additional \$300 million.
+On July 19, 2010, the Partnership entered into an amended and restated five-year \$1.1 billion senior secured credit facility, which allows it to request increases in commitments up to additional \$300 million.

-The amended and restated senior secured credit facility replaces the Partnership's former \$977.5 million senior secured revolving credit facility due February
+The amended and restated senior secured credit facility replaces the Partnership's former \$977.5 million senior secured revolving credit facility due February 2012.

-For the year ended December 31, 2010, the Partnership had gross borrowings under its senior secured revolving credit facilities of \$1,343.1 million, and repayments totaling \$1,057.0 million, for a net increase for the year ended December 31, 2010 of \$286.1 million.
+For the nine months ended September 30, 2010, the Partnership had gross borrowings under its senior secured revolving credit facility of \$1,178.1 million.
+The Partnership's acquisition of the Permian and Straddle Systems was funded by \$420.0 million of the borrowings under its credit facility.
+For the same nine month period, the Partnership had repayments totaling \$904.0 million, for a net increase under its credit facility for the nine month period ended September 30, 2010 of \$274.1 million.

 The amended and restated credit facility bears interest at LIBOR plus an applicable margin ranging from 2.25% to 3.5% (or base rate at the borrower's option) dependent on the Partnership's consolidated funded indebtedness to consolidated adjusted EBITDA ratio.
-The Partnership's amended and restated senior secured credit facility is secured by a majority of the Partnership's assets.
+The Partnership's amended and restated credit facility is secured by substantially all of the Partnership's assets.